toivjon/uwp-xbox-controllers/README.md

   - Left impulse trigger.
   - Right impulse trigger.
 - Center position thumbstick (0.0) may require small "deadzone" to be correctly detected.
-- Applications with multi-user support should add <uap:SupportedUsers>multiple</uap:SupportedUsers> to manifest.
+- Applications with multi-user support should add uap:SupportedUsers element with "multiple" into manifest.
 - Battery charge rate and design capacity cannot be fully queried from all controllers.